Advertiser Disclosure

 1 Air Force Memorial Dr., Arlington, VA 22204

-Situated right next to Arlington National Cemetery and overlooking the Pentagon itself, the United States Air Force Memorial honors the service of the men and women of the U.S. Air Force.
+Next to Arlington National Cemetery and overlooking the Pentagon, the United States Air Force Memorial honors the service of the men and women of the U.S. Air Force.

-The site comprises of the Runway to Glory at the entrance of the memorial as well the bronze Honor Guard statue, the granite inscription walls, and the impressive and unique Glass Contemplation Wall.
+The site comprises the Runway to Glory at the memorial’s entrance, the bronze Honor Guard statue, the granite inscription walls, and the impressive and unique Glass Contemplation Wall.

-The spirit of flight inspired the unusual design of the memorial which features 3 stainless steel spires that soar as high as 270 feet above the ground.
-The U.S. Air Force “star” is also embedded in the smooth granite floor beneath the spires themselves.
+The unusual design of the memorial, inspired by the spirit of flight, features 3 stainless steel spires that soar as high as 270 feet above the ground.
+The U.S. Air Force star is also embedded in the smooth granite floor beneath the spires themselves.

 Albert Einstein Memorial